 Kapacitor is a real-time streaming data processing engine.

-Kapacitor provides a simple plug-in architecture, or interface, that allows it to integrate with any anomaly detection engine.
+Kapacitor provides a simple plugin architecture, or interface, that allows it to integrate with any anomaly detection engine.
 This means that Kapacitor can integrate with machine learning libraries, pattern matching engines, rules engines, and the like.
-Kapacitor treats these plug-ins as User Defined Functions which allow the flexibility to yield the stream to an arbitrary function and resume processing on the output of that function.
+Kapacitor treats these plugins as User Defined Functions which allow the flexibility to yield the stream to an arbitrary function and resume processing on the output of that function.
 This makes Kapacitor a powerful control system, calling User Defined Functions that automate the complete system.
-Read more in the documentation.

 New maintenance releases for Kapacitor and Kapacitor Enterprise are available now.
 Kapacitor 1.5.3 — release notes Kapacitor Enterprise 1.5.3 — release notes This maintenance release for Kapacitor includes the following updates: Security Enhancements Add ability to...

 Four new maintenance releases for Telegraf, InfluxDB, Chronograf, and Kapacitor are all available now.
 Telegraf 1.9.1 — release notes InfluxDB 1.7.2 — release notes Chronograf 1.7.4 — release notes Kapacitor 1.5.2 — release notes This maintenance release of Telegraf...

 Available as InfluxDB open source, InfluxDB Cloud & InfluxDB Enterprise